Hellenizing School

 Illumination depicting David the Invincible, also known as David Anhaght, at the beginning of his Definition of Philosophy in a manuscript dating back to 1280.

 The Hellenizing school (in Classical Armenian : Յունաբան Դպրոց, romanized Yownaban Dproc̕), also called the Philhellenic School, was an Armenian intellectual movement of the Early Middle Ages (5th–8th centuries).
 It was characterized by significant attention to Greek texts and notable translation work from Greek to Armenian, often performing literal translations from Greek.
 It substantially influenced the Armenian language.

 The authors belonging to this school were involved in creating words and grammatical categories heavily inspired by Greek in Armenian.
 The translations carried out by the members of this school are interesting for philologists and modern researchers, as they preserved, in some cases, Greek texts lost in their original versions.

-Some Armenian authors writing directly in Greek, such as David the Invincible or Anania of Shirak, are considered to have been part of this school.

 Background

 In the first part of the 5th century, Armenian adopted an alphabet for writing its language, traditionally attributed to Mesrop Mashtots.
 Historical analysis of the reasons behind this choice varies, but is generally understood as an attempt to expedite and facilitate the evangelization of Armenia by ecclesiastical authorities.
 Until that moment, religious texts had been exclusively in Greek and Syriac.

 Following Mesrop Mashtots, who translated the New Testament into Armenian from Greek and Syriac sources, the Armenian Church undertook significant translation work.
 Initially, this involved religious literature, including liturgical and patristic texts, and later extended to Greek philosophical texts.